ChemCryst/crystals/newdocs/interface/menus.rst

 The computed map can be saved as figure-fields in the listing file (BFILEnn.LIS) or can be passed to graphical plotting programs.
-|br|\
-These transformations are done automatically when maps are computed via the gui.
-If you choose to do maps from the COMMAND LINE (#FOURIER) you will need to organise these transformations yourself  using the SCRIPT *COPY67*.
-:ref:`The section FOURIERS gives more details <fouandpat>`

 ^^^^^^^^^^
 Difference